 License Application (PDF)(opens in new tab)

-CDFW has a network of Liaisons that support the Department Tribal Liaison in our 7 regions and various statewide programs and branches.
-To assist California Native American tribes, a map illustrating the Liaisons with their contact information is below.
+CDFW's Office of Tribal Affairs has a network of the Department Tribal Liaison as well as Regional and Statewide Program Tribal Coordinators who support the Department Tribal Liaison in our 7 regions and various programs and branches.
+To assist California Native American tribes, a map illustrating the Office of Tribal Affairs points of contacts and their contact information is below.

 Additional Non-CDFW Tribal Resources